outofmbufs/pidcontrol/README.md

 will freeze integration for (at least) 2.5 seconds, time as measured by accumulation of subsequent `dt` amounts in subsequent `pid` calls (in other words: it is NOT real/clock time, it is "`pid` accumulated dt" time)

 This modifier has been written so that applications can also subclass it and provide a method state() to automate freeze/unfreeze decisions.
 See the source for how to best provide an alternate state() implementation.

+### DeadBand
+In some use cases it is not a good idea to make a large number of small changes to the control variable.
+The `DeadBand` modifier causes all changes below the specified amount to "snap back" to whatever the current (last returned from `pid`) control value `u` is.

+There is one argument, the size of the dead band.
+It is applied symmetrically.

+For example:

+    m = DeadBand(0.05)
+    z = PIDPlus(Kp=1, modifiers=m)
+    z.initial_conditions(pv=0.75, setpoint=0.5)
+    for pv in (0.75, 0.75, 0.75):
+       print(z.pid(pv, dt=1))

+will print:

+    -0.25
+    -0.25
+    -0.25

+because the process variable (pv) is 0.25 above the setpoint and it is the same on every call.

+If the application wants to know whether it "should" write a `pid` result to the process under control, it can use:

+    m.deadbanded()

+Adding this to the above example gives:

+    m = DeadBand(0.05)
+    z = PIDPlus(Kp=1, modifiers=m)
+    z.initial_conditions(pv=0.75, setpoint=0.5)
+    for pv in (0.75, 0.75, 0.75):
+       print(z.pid(pv, dt=1), m.deadbanded())

+resulting in:

+    -0.25 False
+    -0.25 True
+    -0.25 True

+In some applications it is perfectly ok to write the control variable each time; for others the `deadbanded` method can be used to know whether there is no point in updating the mechanism.

+A more interesting example:

+    m = DeadBand(0.05)
+    z = PIDPlus(Kp=1, modifiers=m)
+    z.initial_conditions(pv=0.75, setpoint=0.5)
+    # notice these pv values are different from above
+    for pv in (0.75, 0.76, 0.77, 0.71, 0.77, 0.81):
+        print(z.pid(pv, dt=1), m.deadbanded())

+prints:

+    -0.25 False
+    -0.25 True
+    -0.25 True
+    -0.25 True
+    -0.25 True
+    -0.31 False

+The semantics of this can be confusing.
+Take a look at the case of pv going from `0.71` to `0.77` -- that is a difference of more than 0.05 and would cause an ("unsnapped") `u` difference of more than 0.05 but yet it still gets snapped.
+This is because it doesn't matter if the newest unsnapped value is more than 0.05 away from the previous UNSNAPPED value; the comparison is between the new value and the previous "snapped" value (which presumably is the last value commanded to the plant under control by the application).

+As shown in those examples, after an `initial_conditions` call the first value will always be considered "new" even if the pv matches the value in the `initial_conditions` call.
+This is just how it works; thus there may be one extra (spurious) control write in such cases.

 ### History